 Your cart is currently empty!

-One in five children in Sweden is subjected to sexual abuse during their childhood.
+One in four children in Sweden is subjected to sexual abuse during their childhood.
 Many countries lack reliable statistics of how many children are exposed to sexual abuse.
 What we do know, is that violence and sexual abuse of children are closely interlinked and that it exists in all cultures, in all countries and in all social classes.
 But it does not have to be that way.
 It can be prevented.

 Zero vision on violence against children